 Sex in the media comes with no consequence.
 There's no fear of being pregnant or being infected with a sexually transmitted disease.
 There's no focus on the emotional impact of having casual sex.
 And the actual act of sex itself is completely dramatized, setting up completely unrealistic expectations.

 You see, like it or not, teenagers are learning about sex.
 As an educator, I feel it's my duty to make sure that what my students are learning about sex is factual and represents reality.
 I'm simply not okay with letting the media be my students' only source of sex education.

-*Just a FYI, just because kids might not be watching “porn” they still have access to it via Instagram, YouTube, and Tumblr.
+*Just an FYI, just because kids might not be watching "porn" they still have access to it via Instagram, YouTube, and Tumblr.